MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/todo)

-The SQLite database engine allows Xamarin.Forms applications to load and save objects in shared code.
+The SQLite database engine allows Xamarin.Forms applications to load and save data objects in shared code.
 The sample application uses a SQLite database table to store todo items.
 This article describes how to use SQLite.Net in shared code to store and retrieve information in a local database.

 [![Screenshots of the Todolist app on iOS and Android](databases-images/todo-list-sml.png)](databases-images/todo-list.png#lightbox "Todolist app on iOS and Android")

-Integrate SQLite.NEt into mobile apps by following these steps:
+Integrate SQLite.NET into mobile apps by following these steps:

 1. [Install the Nuget package](#install-the-sqlite-nuget-package).
 1. [Configure constants](#configure-app-constants).